Dion Cools: Senior

-On 1 June 2021, Cools was announced as the newest addition to Malaysia's 26-man squad for the 2022 FIFA World Cup and 2023 AFC Asian Cup qualifiers match against the United Arab Emirates, after paperwork for his eligibility was completed with FIFA and the AFC.
-The owner of Johor Darul Ta'zim, Tunku Ismail Idris is said to play a significant role in convincing Cools to choose Malaysia as the national team he wanted to represent at the senior level.
-He debuted for Malaysia in a 4–0 loss to UAE on 3 June 2021.
+On 1 June 2021, Cools was announced as the newest addition to Malaysia's 26-man squad for the 2022 FIFA World Cup and 2023 AFC Asian Cup qualifiers match against UAE, after paperwork for his eligibility was completed with FIFA and the AFC.
+He debuted for Malaysia in a 4–0 loss to the UAE on 3 June 2021.

-Cools scored his first international goal in Malaysia's final AFC 2023 Asian Cup Qualifiers match against Bangladesh, helping Malaysia secure a 4–1 win, which confirmed Malaysia's AFC Asian Cup qualification for the first time by merit in 42 years.
-Cools was named as the man of the match.
+Cools scored his first international goal in Malaysia's final AFC 2023 Asian Cup qualifiers match against Bangladesh, helping Malaysia secure a 4–1 win, which confirmed Malaysia's AFC Asian Cup qualification for the first time by merit in 42 years.
+Cools was named as the 'Man of the Match'.
+Cools also represent the nation at the 2023 AFC Asian Cup where he captained them.